Helen has partnered with Algonquin Outfitters to offer you an unforgettable photography adventure in Algonquin Park: a day in the backcountry!

 The probability of wildlife (we can never guarantee that part).

-Individualized photography instruction and back-of-camera critique from Helen.
+Individualized photography instruction and back-of-camera critique from Helen, as required.

 A mix of photography & paddling skill levels - you will most likely be paired up in a canoe with another participant.